Chichijima: World War II

 The island was never captured, and at the end of World War II, some 25,000 troops in the island chain surrendered.
 Thirty Japanese soldiers were court-martialled for class "B" war crimes, primarily in connection with the Chichijima incident and four officers (Major Matoba, General Tachibana, Admiral Mori, and Captain Yoshii) were found guilty and hanged.
-All enlisted men and Probationary Medical Officer Tadashi Teraki were released within 8 years.
+All enlisted men and Probationary Medical Officer Tadashi Teraki were released within eight years.

-At least two US citizens of Japanese descent served in the Japanese military on Chichijima during the war, including Nobuaki "Warren" Iwatake, a Japanese-American from Hawaii who was drafted into the Japanese Imperial Army while living with his family back in Hiroshima.
+United States occupation

 The United States maintained the former Japanese naval base and attached seaplane base after the war.

-During the war, the "Westerner" descendants of Savory's original settlers were viewed with suspicion, and forced to take Japanese names.
-Most were removed from the island in 1944 by the Japanese military, which saw them as potential spies.

-American occupation

-After World War II, the Supreme Commander of the Allied Powers allowed only the 129 islanders of Western origin to go back to Chichijima in recognition of their mistreatment by wartime Japan.
+A majority of the pre-war civilian population was initially barred from returning by the SCAP, which allowed only 129 Oubeikei to return, in recognition of their mistreatment by the wartime Japanese authorities.
 Other houses on the island were destroyed.

+Several occupied islands, including Chichijima, were used by the United States in the 1950s to store nuclear arms, according to Robert S. Norris, William M. Arkin, and William Burr, writing for the Bulletin of the Atomic Scientists (in 2000).
+This was despite the Japanese Constitution being explicitly anti-war.
+Japan holds Three Non-Nuclear Principles.

 In 1960, the harbor facilities were devastated by tsunami after the Great Chilean earthquake.

-Several occupied islands, including Chichijima, were used by the United States in the 1950s to store nuclear arms, according to Robert S. Norris, William M. Arkin, and William Burr, writing for the Bulletin of the Atomic Scientists in early 2000.
-This is despite the Japanese Constitution being explicitly anti-war.
-Japan holds Three Non-Nuclear Principles.

-Modern Japan
+Since 1968

-The island was returned to Japanese sovereignty in 1968.
-At that time, the "Westerner" islanders were allowed to choose either American or Japanese citizenship.
-Many of those who chose American citizenship are to this day allowed to regularly return to the island, where some run businesses during the summer tourist season.
+The island was returned to Japanese civilian control in 1968.
+At that time, the Oubeikei were allowed to choose either US or Japanese citizenship.
+Many of those who chose to move to the US continued to regularly return to the island, where some ran businesses during the summer tourist season.

+By the early 21st century, almost 200 residents identifying as "Americans" and/or Oubeikei remained on the island.